akshaym96/ML-Docker/README.md

 docker run -p 8080:5000 flask-ml-app
 ```

 This command maps port 8080 on your host to port 5000 inside the container, where your application is running.
-You can access the Flask application by opening a web browser and navigating to http://localhost:8080.
+Since the EXPOSE instruction in the Dockerfile indicated that the application inside the container will listen on port 5000, this mapping allows you to access the application by visiting http://localhost:8080 on the host machine.

 ## Adding More Models
 - To extend this pipeline with additional machine learning models, follow these steps: